neuralvis/elpa-mirror/stable-melpa/ssh-deploy-readme.txt

 * `ssh-deploy-remote-sql-server' - Default server when connecting to remote SQL database *(string)*
 * `ssh-deploy-remote-sql-user' - Default user when connecting to remote SQL database *(string)*
 * `ssh-deploy-remote-shell-executable' - Default shell executable when launching shell on remote host
+* `ssh-deploy-verbose' - Show messages in message buffer when starting and ending actions, default t *(boolean)*
+* `ssh-deploy-script' - Our custom lambda function that will be called using (funcall) when running deploy script

 Please see README.md from the same repository for extended documentation.